haandol/cognito-kakao-example/README.md

 3. login at redirected kakako page

-4. alert should be displayed
+4. alert should be displayed (open browser console to find the access token received from Kakaotalk)

 5. visit **Amazon Cognito UserPool** console page